 Redefining what's possible.

-Dr. Paula Nurius received her doctorate in Social Work and Psychology from the University of Michigan where she also received her masters in Psychology.
+Dr. Paula Nurius received her joint doctorate in social work and psychology from the University of Michigan where she also received her MA in psychology.
 She received her MSW from the University of Hawaii.
 During her graduate training she was awarded an NIMH traineeship award and the Rackham Predoctoral Fellowship and Dissertation Grant Awards.
+She is a fellow of the American Academy of Social Work and Social Welfare.